rage/programming-23/data/part-4/1-vscode.md

 You can include several breakpoints in your program code.
 When execution has halted, you can start it again by clicking on the blue triangle.
 Execution proceeds until it reaches the next breakpoint.

 The built-in visual debugger is a good alternative to debugging print statements.
 It is up to you which you choose to employ more in the future.
-Each programmer has their own preferences, but it's always a good idea to try different options before settling on any choice.
+Each programmer has their own preferences, but it's always a good idea to try different options before settling on any single solution.